RWTH-EBC/ADDMo/README.md

 - Creation of differences: Creation of feature derivatives.
 - Custom featurelag creation
-- Automatic featurelag creation: Wrapper for automatic creation of the best lag per feature within a custom lag range.
-Each lag is only created if beneficial.
-The BBOM is based on the assumption that only one lag per feature has real informative value.
 - Custom ownlag creation
-- Automated time series ownlag creation: Wrapper for creating the optimal number of time series ownlags.
-Ownlags are added as long as they improve the score_test.
-The selection is based on the assumption that the score_test is monotonically increasing with the number of ownlags, till it reaches the global optimum.

 Feature selection:
 - Low variance filter: Deletes features with low variance.